We are open.

 Your safety is our top priority while providing you with the highest level of care.

-At UCHealth Pediatric Care Clinic – Greeley, we love caring for children and truly enjoy seeing their smiling faces at annual well-checks.
+At UCHealth Pediatric Care – Greeley, we love caring for children and truly enjoy seeing their smiling faces at annual well-checks.
 We enjoy working with their families to restore their smiles when they’re not feeling well.

 Our board-certified pediatricians are all about children.
 We celebrate the uniqueness and good health of every child and we’re here for you.

 We recognize that all children are different, so we provide individualized care by responding to the needs of every child who visits us.
 Our goal is to make a difference in the health and happiness of children and families in a friendly, non-intimidating environment.